yangliuy/aNMM-CIKM16/README.md

 - Will add the implementation with Python/Tensorflow later.

 # FAQ
-### Q1:Is it possible for you to you share the embeddings you have used in your experiments?
+### Q1:Is it possible for you to share the embeddings you have used in your experiments?
 A1:  You can download the 200 dimensional word embedding I used in my experiments from here:

 https://drive.google.com/file/d/0B8N4GAk1fdLEc0Npd2wzdkVYaEk/view?usp=sharing